AllenInstitute/nomenclature/build_annotation_tables.md

-This script will allow easy application of the [Allen Institute nomenclature convention](http://confluence.corp.alleninstitute.org/pages/viewpage.action?pageId=69045259) to an existing hierarchically-structured taxonomy of cell types.
+This script will allow easy application of the [Allen Institute nomenclature convention](https://portal.brain-map.org/explore/classes/nomenclature) to an existing hierarchically-structured taxonomy of cell types.
 It takes an R `dendrogram` object, along with a couple of critical pieces of meta-data, as input, and outputs a table with nomenclature and a labeled dendrogram to allow for manual annotation of addition cell type and cell set aliases.
 Finally, after manual annotation, the resulting dendrogram can be saved in multiple formats.

 # Workspace set-up

 Prior to running the scripts, the follow steps need to be performed.
 1. Install R on your computer
-2. Install these libraries: `dplyr`, `dendextend`, and `ggplot2`.
+2. Install these libraries: `dplyr`, `dendextend`, `data.table`, and `ggplot2`.
 3. *(Optional)* Install the `jsonlite` library if you want to save the final dendrogram in json format.
 4. Download `required_scripts.R` to your working directory.
-5. *(Optional)* Download `dend_humanMTG.RData` and `nomenclature_table_humanMTG.csv` if you want to use our example from human MTG and 5 additional cortical areas (see our [Allen Institute Transcriptomics Explorer](http://celltypes.brain-map.org/rnaseq/human)).
+5. *(Optional)* Download `dend_humanMTG.RData`, `nomenclature_table_humanMTG.csv`, and `cell_metadata.csv`, if you want to use our example from human MTG and 5 additional cortical areas (see our [Allen Institute Transcriptomics Explorer](https://celltypes.brain-map.org/rnaseq/human/cortex)).
 6. *(Optional)* Download `build_annotation_tables.R`, which is an r script of this page.